 If you can segment your data using, for example, sequential IDs, you can update rows incrementally in batches.
-This maximizes your table availability since you only need to keep locks for a short amount of time.
-In case of adding a new column, you can set it temporarily as nullable and start gradually filling it with new values.
+This maximizes your table availability since you only need to keep locks for a short period of time.
+When adding a new column, you can temporarily set it as nullable then gradually fill it with new values.

 The fastest way to update a large table is to create a new one.